Web hosting is essential for establishing an online presence. You must choose a web host that fits your business needs and budget perfectly.

 However, while VPS hosting is more advanced than shared Hosting, it requires some tech knowledge.
 You need to know what you’re doing when configuring your VPS.

 NameCheap offers one of the industry’s best VPS hosting plans and features.
-And it is reasonably priced too.
+Today, the Pulsar plan is 34% off the regular price at $9.88/month.

 You choose your operating system (CentOS, Ubuntu, and Debian) and decide whether you want to install cPanel.